UTSA-ICS/sid-server/doc/source/architecture.rst

 -----------

 A SQL based backend using SQLAlchemy to store data persistently.
-The ``keystone-manage`` command introspects the backends to identify SQL based backends when running "db_sync" to establish or upgrade schema.
+The ``sidserver-manage`` command introspects the backends to identify SQL based backends when running "db_sync" to establish or upgrade schema.
 If the backend driver has a method db_sync(), it will be invoked to sync and/or migrate schema.